Introduction

 - Authentication: Bearer token via

-Authorizationheader - Multi-tenant: Organization is resolved from your API token
+Authorizationheader - Multi-tenant: Organization is resolved from your API key

 - OpenAPI 3.1: Full specification available for code generation